lhoworko/lhoworko.github.io/_posts/2015-01-17-scatter-plot-d3.md

 ## SVG

 The first thing we need to add to the page is a place to put the chart.
 Everything needs to be within an svg tag.
-To group the chart pieces together we will also add a <g> element.
-This allows us to offset the <g> element by the margins so that we don't have to do so with every other element in the chart.
+To group the chart pieces together we will also add a g element.
+This allows us to offset the contents of the g element by the margins so that we don't have to do so individually with every element.
+An example would be if we want to move a bunch of books to the left by one foot, it's easier to have all the books in a box which is moved, rather than moving each book one by one.

 {% highlight javascript %}
-var svg = d3.select("body")
+// Create the svg element to hold the chart. var svg = d3.select("body")
         .append("svg")
         .attr("width", width)
         .attr("height", height);

+// Create the g element inside the svg element.
-var chartGroup = svg.append("g")
+// Translate it left by margin.left, and down by margin.top. var chartGroup = svg.append("g")
         .attr("transform", "translate(" + margin.left + "," + margin.top + ")");
 {% endhighlight %}

 ## Axes

 Next is the x and y axes.
-We will use the x and y scales to let each axis know how long to be (from the range), and what to have for ticks (from the domain).
-The xAxis and yAxis variables go between the y variable initialization and the svg initialization.
+We will use the x and y scales to let each axis know how long to be (from the range), and what values to have (from the domain).
+The xAxis and yAxis variables goes after the x and y scale variable initializations and the svg initialization.

 {% highlight javascript %}
-var xAxis = d3.svg.axis()
+// Create an x axis and scale it by the x scale. var xAxis = d3.svg.axis()
         .scale(x);

+// Similarly for the y axis.
 var yAxis = d3.svg.axis()
         .scale(y);
 {% endhighlight %}

-Now after the chartGroup code add the following.
+Now we need to add the axes to the chart.
+Looking back at the book example above, we want to put the axes inside the chartGroup, or the box.

 {% highlight javascript %}
-chartGroup.append("g")
+// Create a new group to hold the x axis.
+Calling .call(xAxis) will init the axis. chartGroup.append("g")
         .attr("class", "x axis")
         .call(xAxis);

+// Similarly for the y axis.
 chartGroup.append("g")
         .attr("class", "y axis")
         .call(yAxis);
 {% endhighlight %}

 Lets take our first look at what we have so far.
-If you haven't yet startied the HTTP server and go to localhost:8000.
+If you haven't yet started the HTTP server do that now and go to localhost:8000.
 You should have something like this..

 <div class="scatter" id="scatter1"></div>
 {% include scatter_plot_d3/scatter1.html %}

-Obviously we want the x axis to be at the bottom and the y axis on the left.
-This is a simple fix, just modify the code to look like the following.
+This is a good start but obviously not what we want.
+We need to rotate the yAxis to be on the left, and shift the xAxis to be at the bottom.
+This is a simple fix, just modify the code like so.

 {% highlight javascript %}
 ...
-var yAxis = d3.svg.axis()
+// Orient the yAxis to be on the left. var yAxis = d3.svg.axis()
         .orient('left')
         .scale(y);
 ...
-chartGroup.append("g")
+// Notice the new translate line. chartGroup.append("g")
         .attr("class", "x axis")
         .attr("transform", "translate(0," + chart_height + ")")